-I love the legends surrounding places like this, and it is often humbling to see how a statue such as this has become over time, a symbol of Cuban identity both here and in other parts of the world.
-She unites both those at home and abroad, across lines of race and class.
+I love the legends surrounding places like this, and it is often humbling to see how a statue such as this has become important over time.
+This is a symbol of Cuban identity both here and in other parts of the world and the inscription in the church translates to: She unites both those at home and abroad, across lines of race and class.
 Wherever Cuban immigrants settled, they brought with them their devotion to la Cachita.
 We spend some time in the church, seeking out the statue which tells the story of Our Lady of Charity and also admire a statue of Pope John Paul II, who visited here in 1998.

 We have one last place to visit before returning to our hotel for a small rest this afternoon.
 Dedicated to Antonio Maceo, who led the Cuban War of Independence in 1895, we admire the huge monument to this war hero.
 Maceo was an influential political strategist and military planner, and José Martí is among Cuban leaders who were inspired by Maceo.
 The monument includes him astride a rearing horse, whilst the shards in front of the statue denote the strength of the Cuban people.

 Believe it or not, we can still fit in a few more exciting activities this evening.